bayzid-ibrahim/ipl_data_analysis/README.md

-# IPL Ball-by-Ball Dataset for Score Prediction
+# How batting has changed over time in IPL

 ## Overview